Collegiate Assistant Professor

-Natasha Piano is a political theorist and PhD candidate in the Department of Political Science.
-She studies the history of capitalism, 19th and 20th century European intellectual history, the history of American political science, and Italian political thought.
-Her dissertation “Revisiting Democratic Elitism: The Italian School of Elitism, American Political Science, and The Problem of Plutocracy” recovers and contextualizes the Italian School of Elitism, and traces how their normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
-Articles stemming from her dissertation can be found in the Journal of Politics (forthcoming) and Critical Review.
+Her manuscript, Democratic Elitism: The Secret History of American Political Science, recovers and contextualizes the Italian School of Elitism (Mosca, Pareto and Michels) and traces how its normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
+Articles stemming from this project can be found in European Journal of Political Theory, Journal of Politics and Critical Review.

 She has also worked extensively on Renaissance political thought.
 She translated four of Francesco Guicciardini’s political treatises (three of which had never appeared in English) for the volume Florentine Political Writings from Petrarch to Machiavelli (University of Pennsylvania, 2019), which she edited with Mark Jurdjevic and John P. McCormick.

 You can access her CV and other information about her research here.